travisrmetz/w251-project/training/preprocessor/README.md

 This section provides basic steps to set up the preprocessor described in section 5 of our white paper.

-### Edit `preprocess.yml`
+### Edit the Input File

+Edit the `preprocess.yml` file.
 This file provides user inputs for the preprocessing tasks.
 It is easiest to edit it now, but it can be done later and copied to containers using `docker cp`.

 ### Build the Container